harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

     bowtie2 -p 16 --local --no-unal -x $1 -q -1 $2 -2 $3 | samtools view -Sb - | samtools sort -no - - > bowtie2.nameSorted.bam

+**NOTE: you can use the appropriate flag for stranded libraries (see information in section 6 above re: the appropriate flags to use**

 Finally, you generate alignment statistics

     :::